A Confession

 That column didn’t exist.

 The dropdown values were raw internal identifiers that some past developer had wired directly into the UI - and at some point the schema had changed underneath them.
-The filter was sending SQL WHERE clauses into the void, and the database was responding the only way it knew how: by dying.
+The filter was sending SQL WHERE clauses into the void.
+The database responded by dying.
+A reasonable reaction, honestly.

-The fix: change the dropdown values to semantic keys and map them to the columns that actually exist in the filter logic.
+The fix: change the dropdown values to semantic keys and map them to the columns that actually exist.
 Fifteen minutes of work, once you know where to look.
 Finding where to look took considerably longer.

 This was the big one.
 Not one bug, but a constellation of failures that all pointed in the same direction: the database was always loading everything.

-Most of the admin filters were broken.
+Most of the admin filters were decorative.
 They looked functional - dropdowns selected, date ranges set, UI updated - but under the hood, the filter state wasn’t being applied to the actual query.
 Every admin page load was hitting the unfiltered dataset.
-The only thing standing between the user and a full table scan of 19,500+ orders was pagination.
-The paginator sliced the results to 50 rows for display, and that kept the page technically loading.
+Tens of thousands of orders, every time.

-But even the paginated view was lying.
-In the background, result.count() was still counting the entire unfiltered dataset - every time.
+But even the paginated view was lying. result.count() was still counting the entire unfiltered dataset on every load.
 The UI would show “1–50 of 19,550” regardless of what you’d filtered to, because the count didn’t know about the filter either.

 Then someone clicked “Export as CSV.”

-The SilverStripe GridField export action does something reasonable in theory and catastrophic in practice: it removes pagination.
+That button was the kill switch.
+SilverStripe’s GridField export does one thing the paginated view never did: it removes pagination.
 All of it.
-It tries to export the entire result set in one go.
 When the filters work, that’s fine - you’re exporting a bounded dataset.
-When the filters are broken and “the entire result set” means every order the company has ever taken, combined with summary fields that traverse ORM relationships per row - classic N+1 - you get a request that churns for about 25 seconds, then either times out, exhausts PHP’s memory, or crashes the process before headers are even sent.
-Apache would return a raw error page with almost no SilverStripe headers.
-PHP was dying in the hallway before it could reach the error handler.
+When the filters are broken and “the entire result set” means every order ever taken, combined with summary fields that traverse ORM relationships per row - classic N+1 - you get a request that churns through tens of thousands of rows, firing relationship queries for each one, until PHP runs out of either time or memory.
+The paginated dashboard could limp along; the export button just killed the server outright.
+Apache would return a raw error before SilverStripe’s error handler even woke up.

 The admin date presets - “Last 7 days,” “Last 3 months,” “Today” - were filtering on the wrong timestamp column.
 The paginator count didn’t reflect the filtered list.
 Filter state wasn’t persisted across page loads.

-That last one had a framework-specific root cause that took a while to find: in SilverStripe’s GridField, data manipulators apply in component order.
-My date filter manipulator was running after the paginator, so the paginator computed its totals against the unfiltered list.
-The UI would claim “1–50 of 19,550” even when you’d selected “Last 3 months.”
+That last one had a framework-specific root cause: in SilverStripe’s GridField, data manipulators apply in component order.
+The date filter was running after the paginator, so the paginator computed totals against the unfiltered list.
+The UI would show all results regardless of the date range.
 Later pages were empty.
+The admin panel was gaslighting its own users.

-Multiple fixes over a few hours: correct the timestamp column, fix the preset logic, insert the date filter component before the paginator, and add session-backed persistence.
-A follow-up the next day set a sane default (“Past 3 months” instead of “everything ever”) and highlighted the active preset in the UI.
+Multiple fixes: correct the timestamp column, fix the preset logic, insert the date filter component before the paginator, and add session-backed persistence.
+A sane default (“Past 3 months” instead of “everything ever”) and a visual highlight of the active preset followed the next day.

 The meta-bug.
 The reason everything else took so long.